FIRST Robotics - Minibot

 Intake V2 Side Plate

-This intake design requred custom sideplates to support the mechanum grip shaft, the tubing shafts, and the motors.
-I made this part in Onshape and used construction lines to map out the geometry to determine the best locations for the band, mechanum, and motor shafts.
+This intake design requred custom sideplates to support the mechanum wheel shaft, the pulley shafts, and the motors.
+I made this part in Onshape and used construction lines to map out the geometry to determine the best locations for all components

-When possible, we like to test our custom parts via rapid prototyping before making the final version.
-I laser cut two of these plates out of cardboard to test the geometry.
-We assembled this intake design with the cardboard plates and determined that the mechanums would successfully capture the tennis balls and the tubing grip them with the right amount of compression.
+I made initial prototypes out of laser cut cardboard to test the geometry before manufacturing the final version.
+We assembled this intake design with the cardboard plates and determined that the mechanum wheels would successfully capture the tennis balls and the pulleys provided an appropriate amount of compression.

-Once I finalized the design for this piece, I used our CNC mill to cut the final sideplates out of lexan, a flexible material that keeps its shape.
-I chose to use lexan for the plates because it is durable and its flexibility does well with impacts.
+Once I finalized the design for this piece, I used our CNC mill to cut the final sideplates out of lexan, a material that its flexible, yet rigid.
+I chose to use lexan for the plates because it is durable and its flexibility provides protection against impacts.

 Relevant Skills